Mean, Green, and Straight Poured into These Jeans: Marketing

 A QR code was included in the episode that allowed viewers to access a free digital copy of She-Hulk (2004) #10.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including She-Hulk pins, a Titania Funko Pop, and apparel for both characters.
 Additionally, the Avengers' Twitter account updated its display name, bio, and icon to "Avongers" after its use in the episode.
 As well, Titania's Twitter account released the commercial for her line of She-Hulk beauty products and a message from Titania appeared on the series' hotline number noting she held the She-Hulk trademark and thus the hotline number, replacing its previous message.

 Reception

-Audience viewership
+Viewership

-According to Nielsen Media Research who measure the number of minutes watched by United States audiences on television sets, She-Hulk: Attorney at Law was the tenth-most watched original series across streaming services for the week of September 12–18, 2022, with 403 million minutes watched, a 20.1% decrease from the previous week.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk: Attorney at Law maintained its position in the breakout shows ranking for the week ending September 16, 2022, which are defined as the most in-demand series that have premiered in the past 100 days, with 33.2 times the average series demand, despite a 6% decline from the previous week.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that it was the tenth-most watched original series across streaming services for the week of September 12–18, 2022, with 403 million minutes watched, a 20.1% decrease from the previous week.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that She-Hulk: Attorney at Law was the second most-streamed original series in the U.S. for the week ending September 18, 2022.